erikw/nestedtext-ruby/README.md

 > See [encode_custom_classes_test.rb](test/nestedtext/encode_custom_classes_test.rb) for more real working examples.

 # Schema
-The point of NestedText is to not get in to business of supporting ambiguous types.
+The point of NestedText is not to get into to business of supporting ambiguous types.
 That's why all values are simple strings.
-Having only simple strings is not useful in practice though.
+Having only simple strings is not useful in practice, though.
 This is why NestedText is intended to be paired with a [Schema Validator](https://nestedtext.org/en/latest/schemas.html)!

 A schema validator can:
 * assert that the parsed values are of the expected types
 * automatically convert them to Ruby class instances like Integer, Float, etc.

-The reference implementation in Python [lists](https://nestedtext.org/en/latest/examples.html) a few examples of Python validators.
-Here below is an example of how this Ruby implementation of NestedText can be paired it with [RSchema](https://github.com/tomdalling/rschema).
+The reference implementation in Python [lists](https://nestedtext.org/en/latest/examples.html) provides a few examples of Python validators.
+Below is an example of how this Ruby implementation of NestedText can be paired with [RSchema](https://github.com/tomdalling/rschema).

 ## Example with RSchema
 The full and working example can be found at [erikw/nestedtext-ruby-test](https://github.com/erikw/nestedtext-ruby-test/blob/main/parse_validate.rb).